High Wind Warning issued for East Slopes Sacramento Mountains Below 7500 Feet by NWS - NewsBreak

 High Wind Warning issued for East Slopes Sacramento Mountains Below 7500 Feet by NWS

-Effective: 2021-10-12 15:26:00 MDT Expires: 2021-10-12 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
+Effective: 2021-10-12 06:35:00 MDT Expires: 2021-10-12 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
 If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
 Use caution if you must drive.
-Target Area: East Slopes Sacramento Mountains Below 7500 Feet HIGH WIND WARNING REMAINS IN EFFECT UNTIL 8 PM MDT THIS EVENING * WHAT...Southwest winds 35 to 45 mph with gusts up to 65 mph expected. * WHERE...The areas above 7500 feet and the east slopes of the Sacramento Mountains. * WHEN...From 6 AM to 8 PM MDT Tuesday.alerts.weather.gov
+Target Area: East Slopes Sacramento Mountains Below 7500 Feet; Sacramento Mountains Above 7500 Feet HIGH WIND WARNING REMAINS IN EFFECT UNTIL 8 PM MDT THIS EVENING * WHAT...Southwest winds 35 to 45 mph with gusts up to 65 mph expected. * WHERE...The areas above 7500 feet and the east slopes of the Sacramento Mountains. * WHEN...From 6 AM to 8 PM MDT Tuesday.alerts.weather.gov

 Comments / 0